 The Used Car Market in Benin

-As mentioned already, the protectionist trade policies of neighboring Nigeria, particularly with respect to used automobiles, have led to an explosion in the used car market of Benin.
-However, there have been some headwinds to that market in recent years as new car imports have risen dramatically in the country as well.
-According to data provided by the Massachusetts Institute of Technology, the United States is the chief exporter of cars to Benin, owning 60% of the total market.
+As mentioned already, the protectionist trade policies of neighboring Nigeria, particularly with respect to used automobiles.
+Has led to an explosion in the used car market of Benin.
+However, there have been some headwinds to that market in recent years.
+As new car imports have risen dramatically in the country as well.
+Massachusetts Institute of Technology data shows that the United States is the chief exporter of cars to Benin.
+Owning 60% of the total market.
 In second place is Europe, with Belgium-Luxembourg and Germany accounting for 33.3% market share together.

 According to BBC News, imports of both new and used cars rose dramatically between 2010 and present, from an estimated 200,000 per year to over 340,000.
-Of note, though, is that these imports are largely not intended for the Beninese market.
-Instead, the majority of these imports will find their way into the car markets of neighboring countries, something that presents an opportunity to an importer / exporter and also a number a risks.
+Many of the imports are not for the Beninese market.
+Instead, the majority of these imports will find their way into the car markets of neighboring countries.
+Something that presents an opportunity to an importer/exporter and also a number a risks.

 Potential Problems and Dangers in the Benin Used Car Market

-Given the holes in government oversight and the potential for quick profits presented by opportunities to skirt import / export laws, there is some risk with respect to violence and the Beninese used car market.
-The BBC News report mentioned earlier discusses how the roads between Cotonou and Benin’s borders have frequently become the sites of armed robberies as criminal elements look to profit off of the used car trade in Western Africa.
+Given the holes in government oversight and the potential for quick profits presented by opportunities to skirt import/export laws.
+There is some risk with respect to violence and the Beninese used car market.
+The BBC News report mentioned earlier discusses how the roads between Cotonou and Benin’s borders become sites of armed robberies.
+As criminal elements look to profit off of the used car trade in Western Africa.
 While not necessarily something you need be concerned with, it’s definitely something of which to be aware.

 The risks notwithstanding, Benin is still an attractive place to which one can import cars into Western Africa.
-Unlike other neighboring nations, the government in this country is incredibly stable, and it does possess trade agreements with the United States that make the import of used cars into Benin much easier than it might be elsewhere.
+Unlike other neighboring nations, the government in this country is incredibly stable.
+Also, it does possess trade agreements with the United States.
+That make the import of used cars into Benin much easier than it might be elsewhere.